brookshelley/brookshelley.github.com/movies.md

 ## 2019 <a name="2019"></a>
 <hr>

+**Midsommar**

+Wow.
+What a gorgeous, twisted, wild film.
+From the music to the ultra-bright summer of it all, I loved this movie.
+If you’re quite squeamish, give it a pass.
+Otherwise, skål!

 **Force Majeure**

 A slow burn of a movie.
 Largely, this is about a family, and a father who is kind of a shit.
 Tormund from GoT shows up.
 Lots of skiing.
 Grey fog.
 Fin.